Let's see how to break passwords!

 There is an attack based on something called a Rainbow Table.
 It is a space-time tradeoff, gaining lots of speed during the attack itself by pre-computing large chains of hashes.
 They aren't quite perfect, in that some passwords will go undiscovered, but a typical Rainbow Table may cover well over 99% of the possible password space.

-Rainbow Tables are only practical against Windows, because of its lack of a salt value, and they can discover almost any password within minutes.
+Rainbow Tables are only practical against Windows, because Windows does not use a salt value, and an adequate Rainbow Table can discover almost any password within minutes.

 A non-Windows Rainbow Table attack would require as many Rainbow Tables are there are possible salts.
 For very old versions of Unix, that means 4,096 Rainbow Tables, each around 35 GB.
 More recent versions would require at least 248 or 281,474,976,710,656 of those 35 GB tables, or over 66,000 times the data storage capacity of Earth (in 2006, probably a few less now).